kmille36/Azure-Virtual-Machine-For-Developer/README.md

 *User/Pass: developer/WindowsPassword@001*

-*NOTE: All VM will be delete every 24 hours.
-You can re-claim VM in same account (wait 5-10m before re-claim)*
+*NOTE: All VMs will be deleted every 24 hours.
+You can re-claim the VM on the same account (wait 5-10m before re-claim) *

 *Policy:*